xLogic92/xlogic.me/content/about/_index.md

 hidden: true
 ---

-# 前端 X 计划 - WEB CHONG!
-CHONG!!
-CHONG!!!
+# X Labs - Universal Arsenal.

 > Not a dreamer, at best be regarded as an idealist programmer.